DinoChiesa/Apigee-Java-Simple-Base64/Readme.md

-# Apigee Edge Base64 Encoder/Decoder
+# Apigee Base64 Encoder/Decoder

-This directory contains the Java source code and pom.xml file required to build a Java callout that base64-encodes a message payload, or base64-decodes a message payload.
+This directory contains the Java source code and pom.xml file required to build a Java callout for Apigee that base64-encodes a message payload, or base64-decodes a message payload.

 For encoding and decoding, it uses the [Base64](https://docs.oracle.com/javase/8/docs/api/java/util/Base64.html) class from Java8.
 This class performs MIME-compliant Base64 encoding and decoding.
 See also [RFC 2045](https://www.ietf.org/rfc/rfc2045.txt).

+There are multiple ways to base64-encode and decode a thing in Apigee:

+* use the base64decode static function in Message templates
+* use a python callout and the base64 module
+* use a JS callout and a base64 module

+...but most of those ways treat the decoded thing as a _string_.
+This callout does not do that.
+That's one reason you may want to use this callout, in lieu of those builtin capabilities.

 ## Disclaimer